syncbl/gorilla-server/README.md

     - Built-in S3 storage support allows packages to update or revert.
     - Install from anywhere on the Internet using external packages with URLs.
     - Monitor updates of other software and inform your customers.
-- Full statistic of software installations.
+- Full statistics for your software installations.
 - Add GDPR related notifications without changing your source code.
 - Manage your software settings, read remote logs, see remote errors.
 - Use the power of included existing opensource repositiories, like WinGet.
 - ...
 TO BE CONTINUED

-In project's Jira its like 100+ tickets right now, but I will move them to issues and features when we will be ready.
+In project's Jira there is like 100+ features right now, I will move them to issues and features when we will be ready.

 <p align="right">(<a href="#top">back to top</a>)</p>